VaswatiR/Births_data/README.md

-Fathers' race American Indian or Alaska Native
+The county of residence, births, average age of mother,average birth weight according to natality by father's race and the average pre-pregnancy BMI accroding to natality by mother's race when the father is an American Indian or Nativeof Alaska
 ![Fathers' race American Indian or Alaska Native](https://user-images.githubusercontent.com/100373319/156435628-675dc848-2757-48dc-bac2-3bcf096c9e71.png)

-Maternal morbidity and Race
+Average age of mother in the counties of race Blanck or African American and morbidity checked at least once
 ![Maternal morbidity and Race](https://user-images.githubusercontent.com/100373319/156435711-68919131-5d30-479a-ab3b-8bd78899f09e.png)

-Number of counties in Los Angeles using source of payment Medicaid
+Number of Counties in Los Angeles where Medicaid is used as the source of payment during the birth of a child
 ![Number of counties in Los Angeles using source of payment Medicaid](https://user-images.githubusercontent.com/100373319/156435799-56702cea-1b24-4142-b389-9c465d69e3a7.png)

-Payment by Private Insurance
+Counties with births more than average where the Private Insurance was used as the source of payment
 ![Payment by Private Insurance](https://user-images.githubusercontent.com/100373319/156435990-bbbe6e4d-7c73-4bad-a4aa-1b7afb7e769d.png)